nextauthjs/docs/docs/adapters/dgraph.md

 You have to configure it at the bottom of your schema file.
 This header is the same as the `authHeader` property you provide when you instantiate the `DgraphClient`.

-#### The nextAuth env
+#### The nextAuth secret

-The `$nextAuth` environment variable is securely injected by the DgraphAdapter in order to allow interacting with the JWT DgraphClient for anonymous user requests made within the system `ie. login, register`.
-This allows secure interactions to be made with the auth types required by next-auth.
+The `$nextAuth` secret is securely generated using the `jwtSecret` and injected by the DgraphAdapter in order to allow interacting with the JWT DgraphClient for anonymous user requests made within the system `ie. login, register`.
+This allows secure interactions to be made with all the auth types required by next-auth.
 You have to specify it for each auth rule of each type defined in your secure schema.

 ```js